wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 * Optimization - Adds width and height attributes to the image elements
 * Optimization - Links now work with anchor tags instead of a javascript on click events

+= 0.2.6 =
+* Bugfix - PHP getimagesize() is now used with a local file path instead of a url.

 == Upgrade Notice ==

 = 0.1.1 =